drkz4ck/Xenoblade-2-Balance-Mod-/README.md

 - [ ] Aiming to improve aggro reduction skills; If they really can't be helped, then changing them altogether
 - [ ] BitBall Blades, except for Crossette, now have a party-wide buff or support skill
 - [ ] Aiming to make counterspikes useful and relevant
-- [ ] Blade pull chances normalized accross all 5 Groups
-- [ ] Blade pull chance are less insane, but the more broken a blade is, the harder it is to pull
-- [ ] Still unsure what to do about pity blades

 #### #0 Pyra
 - [ ] Aux Cores 2>3